 The exact cause of sarcoidosis is not known.
 It is likely due to genes and the environment.

 Things that raise the risk of sarcoidosis are:

 Sarcoidosis may not cause symptoms at first.
 Symptoms that happen depend on the organs involved.
 Symptoms may be:

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor will focus on the affected area.

 Images may be taken to view the lungs and lymph nodes.
 This can be done with

 A sample of tissue may be taken and tested—to look for granulomas.

-Other tests may be done to see how well the affected organs are working.
-Tests may be done even if there are no symptoms and may include:
+Other tests may be done to see how well organs are working.
+These may be:

 The Arthritis Society